Michigan State University Libraries: Cesar Chavez Collection

 The Cesar E. Chavez Collection is an interdisciplinary browsing collection consisting of titles in a variety of formats, research levels and locations on Chicano and Boricua Studies.
 Chavez Collection materials in other locations require the storage, access/viewing facilities and services not available in an open shelves collection.
 The main part of this collection is located on the first floor, west wing lobby of the Main Library.
 This browsing collection is reinforced throughout the Libraries system by other titles in the main stacks collection and various branch collections.

 The collection is representative of Chavez's life.
 It reflects his commitment to unions and labor, non-violence, truth, respect and an appreciation of diversity, education and his cultura.
 Chavez was a frequent visitor to the Lansing area, and as such, the collection also reflects the Midwest presence of migrant farmworkers.

 Digital & Multimedia Center

 The Digital and Multimedia Center is the MSU Library's internal digitization facility and media center.
 In addition to offering online collections, representing many books and journals digitized by DMC, a set of over 10,000 multimedia items are held and are available for check out.
-These include theatrical movies and instructional software packages.
+These include theatrical movies and video games that can be used in the DMC.
 DMC also assists in obtaining permissions from copyright holders for MSU faculty who need to use protected materials in courses and academic projects.

-Fine Arts
+Music

-The Fine Arts Library is located in the west wing of the Main Library on the fourth floor.
+The Music Library is located in the west wing of the Main Library on the fourth floor.
 It houses the collections for: